SinkAnkit/Amazon-E-commerce-Platform-Review-Analysis-using-map-reduce/README.md

     - Rating Distribution: Aggregating and visualizing the distribution of product ratings.

-    - Keyword Analysis: Identifing frequently mentioned keywords in reviews to highlight key features or concerns.
+    - Keyword Analysis: Identifying frequently mentioned keywords in reviews to highlight key features or concerns.

 **Future Work:**